ARMmbed/mbed-os-5-docs/docs/intros/introduction.md

 There are two options:

 1. When you plug an mbed Enabled board to your PC using USB, it appears as a USB flash disk.
 The mbed Interface presents this small disk.
-It allows you to save ARM microcontroller binaries you want to run directly on to the board, without drivers.
+It allows you to save Arm microcontroller binaries you want to run directly on to the board, without drivers.
 2. The same USB connection exposes a debug protocol such as CMSIS-DAP.
 This enables lots of IDEs to program and debug the device.

 ### How USB serial works